 This is done by modifying load testing scripts to emulate customer scenarios and identifying where the issues occur.
 Customized load testing enables a more realistic situation and uncovers bugs and issues that would arise only in those situations.
-This method is, therefore, more accurate and saves on costs by eliminating unnecessary bug fixes which other service providers might right up a bill for.
+This method is, therefore, more accurate and saves on costs by eliminating unnecessary bug fixes.
+While other service providers might write up a bill for it.

 Load testing is carried out as a part of a health check, or after an upgrade to ensure the level of performance.
 Following load testing, recommendations are given to solve the outstanding issues in Agile PLM as well as all integrated software and add-ons.

 Comparing your performance to industry standards is important to gauge an estimate of your Agile PLM’s standing.
 A load test alone is not enough to know whether your PLM is in good enough shape to keep you at par with competitors.

 Benefits of benchmarking involves gauging industry averages for the performance capability of each module on Agile PLM and; comparing the industry average score to the results of load testing from your own software.